-So Déjà’s View, the short story, was nominated for the Joan Lowery Dixon award by agent Stephen Barr at Houston’s SCBWI conference.
+So Déjà’s View, one of my included short stories, was nominated for the Joan Lowery Dixon award by agent Stephen Barr at Houston’s SCBWI conference.
 AND IS NOW IN A PUBLISHED BOOK: “THE BAYOU BOGEYMAN PRESENTS HOODOO AND VOODOO.”

 Déjà’s View: A Zombie Tale

 There was an eyeball in the sink.
 It floated in a puddle of pinkish water.

 The eye, a sphere of white with a pitch black dot, was that of an eight year-old.
 Maybe nine.
 Maybe ten.
 Maybe even someone eleven.